calebjosephire/fid/README.md

-# This Repo is for DIG2500C Fundamentals of Inderative Design.
+# This Repo is for DIG2500C Fundamentals of Interactive Design.